triton-inference-server/fil_backend/notebooks/categorical-fraud-detection/README.md

 higher throughput while also keeping to a tight latency budget.

 ## Running the notebook
-The notebook itself requires a few Python dependencies.
-To easily install them, you may make use of the provided conda [environment file](https://github.com/triton-inference-server/fil_backend/tree/main/notebooks/categorical-fraud-detection/environment.yml) as follows:
+In order to launch the Triton server, you will need [Docker](https://docs.docker.com/get-docker/) installed on your system.
+The rest of the notebook also requires a few Python dependencies.
+To easily install these additional dependencies, you may make use of the provided conda [environment file](https://github.com/triton-inference-server/fil_backend/tree/main/notebooks/categorical-fraud-detection/environment.yml) as follows:
 ```bash